-is realistic and well-thought-out, the individuals who oversee the planning -- typically the CIO or head of an organization's IT department -- must stay abreast of technology and business trends and be attuned to the specific business needs of their organization.
+Researching, designing and staying within the parameters of an IT budget plan are not easy.
+To create a plan that is realistic and well-thought-out, the individuals who oversee the planning -- typically the CIO or head of an organization's IT department -- must stay abreast of technology and business trends and be attuned to the specific business needs of their organization.
 The need to be cost-effective when planning for technology spending is greater than ever.

 Crafting a solid IT budget plan calls for IT executives to communicate and collaborate closely with other senior business leaders.
 While IT budget plans vary depending on the needs of each business department in your organization, a well-rounded plan typically covers the following areas: hardware and software, training, backup and disaster recovery, support and maintenance, telecommunications, cloud services and miscellaneous expenses.

-OFFERING: This IT budget plan template, created by ImproveIT, a platform of resources that supports small community and health organizations, aims to help you develop your annual information and communication technology budget.
-The template, which is accompanied by a step-by-step guide, covers a range of topics you need to consider to successfully compile all your budgeting information, including what capital and operational costs to take into account before you start budgeting; how to work out when to replace or upgrade hardware and software; and how to identify what tech services you use and subscribe to.
+Offering: This IT budget plan template, created by ImproveIT, a platform of resources that supports small community and health organizations, aims to help you develop your annual information and communication technology budget.
+The template, which is accompanied by a step-by-step guide, covers a range of topics you need to consider to successfully compile all your budgeting information, including what capital and operational costs to take into account before you start budgeting; how to work out when to replace or upgrade hardware and software; and how to identify which tech services you use and subscribe to.

-SOURCE: Info-Tech Research Group Inc.
+Source: Info-Tech Research Group Inc.

-SOURCE: Spiceworks Community
+Source: Spiceworks Community

-OFFERING: In multiple discussions on Spiceworks, a social networking platform for IT professionals, members shared various examples of IT budget plan templates they have modified and used for their own organizations.
+Offering: In multiple discussions on Spiceworks, a social networking platform for IT professionals, members shared various examples of IT budget plan templates they have modified and used for their own organizations.
 IT manager and network engineer Todd Noe shared a customizable template that the accounting department at his company uses.
 It covers personnel, telecom, software, hardware and other expenses, as well as a graph to visualize the data.
 Fellow Spiceworks member and IT manager Paul Chiodo shared another template, which includes hardware and server upgrade worksheets.

-SOURCE: Axia Consulting Ltd.
+Source: Axia Consulting Ltd.

-OFFERING: This IT budget plan template was created by independent consultancy Axia specifically for IT software projects.
+Offering: This IT budget plan template was created by independent consultancy Axia specifically for IT software projects.
 The modifiable document includes instructions on how to use it and accounts for the costs of both the software selection process and the implementation process, specifically software and hardware costs, labor, networking costs and more.
 It then calculates not just the total project cost but also the total project cost per user.

-SOURCE: OCLC WebJunction
+Source: OCLC WebJunction

-OFFERING: This last document, which was posted by a member on OCLC WebJunction, an online learning community for library professionals, is an example of a five-year IT budget plan for a large library, specifically one that has 120 employees.
+Offering: This document, which was posted by a member on OCLC WebJunction, an online learning community for library professionals, is an example of a five-year IT budget plan for a large library, specifically one that has 120 employees.
 It includes a worksheet that outlines hardware, software, networking and other expenses, as well as a summary sheet detailing subtotals for all five years.

 SIM CIO survey results from 2015: IT budgets are up